AU-Biocommons/genome-annotation/terraform-nectar/README.md

 1) Terraform installed from OS distro or inside a virtual environment.
 2) OpenStack credentials exported to shell with `source apollo-openrc.sh`, using the RC file obtained from Nectar for the Apollo tenancy.
 Requires entering your Nectar API password.
-3) Network prerequisite (manual):
+3) Network prerequisite (manual) prior to applying Terraform configurations:
+- Router connected to external network (`ardc-syd`) needs to be created (or be pre-existing).
-- Internal network `apollo-internal-network` with subnet `192.168.0.0/24` must exist before applying these configs.
+- Internal network `apollo-internal-network` connected to router with subnet `192.168.0.0/24` must be created.
 - Public networking and floating IPs should be available in the project.

 ## Layout and naming scheme